AnhMinh1123/Stempetition-2023/README.md

 * **Model Persistence:** Pickle (for saving and loading the trained machine learning model)

 **Key Features:**
-* User-friendly interface allowing patients to easily input symptoms and relevant information.
 * AI system processes and analyzes data to provide screening results.
 * Offers preliminary diagnoses for mild conditions based on provided characteristics.
-* Provides recommendations for next steps (e.g., rest, over-the-counter medication, or a recommendation to see a doctor if necessary).

 TechCare does not aim to completely replace the role of medical professionals but serves as a powerful assistive tool, helping to ease the burden on the healthcare system and empowering individuals to manage their personal health more actively and efficiently.